 Once you’ve been cleared to re-enter your home, open the windows.
 Then take an inventory of the contents of the affected rooms.
 List everything of value and note its condition.

-Call us at 1-855-810-7063 or fill out the online form to schedule an inspection and smoke damage repair estimate in Danbury, Bristol, Newtown and surrounding areas of Connecticut.
+Call us at 1-855-810-7063 or fill out the online form to schedule an inspection and smoke damage repair estimate in Danbury, Bristol, Milford and surrounding areas of Connecticut.

 Smoke is probably the most effective way to quickly soil just about every surface of your home, short of inviting a dozen preschoolers to lunch.
 A malfunctioning heating appliance or flue spewing fuel-oil soot, a neglected pan of food catching fire on the range top or in the oven, starting up the fireplace without opening the damper – there are lots of ways to produce smoke and the soot and odor that accompanies it.